 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-The following information on the control and removal of invasive species can be found on the city of Fort Atkinson website (the City Council has already approved this action).
+The following information on the control and removal of invasive species can be found on the City of Fort Atkinson website.

 Control and removal of invasive vegetation